-- ✓ Mobility rule: candidates may not have resided or carried out their main activity (work, studies, etc.) in France for more than twelve months in the three years immediately before the date of recruitment (doctoral thesis starting date).
+- Mobility rule: candidates may not have resided or carried out their main activity (work, studies, etc.) in France for more than twelve months in the three years immediately before the date of recruitment (doctoral thesis starting date).
 Compulsory national service and/or short stays such as holidays in France are not taken into account. - ✓ PhD students (called Early-Stage Researchers in H2020 MSCA): candidates must be in the first four years (full-time equivalent research experience) of their research careers, career breaks excluded, and have not yet been awarded a doctoral degree.
-Career breaks refer to periods of time where the candidate was not active in research, regardless of employment status. - ✓ Degree: the candidate must be, at the time of recruitment, in possession of/or finalising a master degree or equivalent degree which would formally entitle the candidate to embark on a doctorate. - ✓ Availability: the candidate must be available for employment at the defined programme start date. - ✓ English language: The working language of the ESRF and ILL is English and the thesis is expected to be written in English.
-The candidate must have a demonstrable level of English.
-A proof of upper-intermediate level could be advantageously included in the application; this should take the form of one of the recognised international qualifications (minimum CEFR B2, Cambridge English First (FCE), Cambridge Bulats >60, PTE Level 3, IELTS 5-6.5, TOEFL >72, TOEIC >750).
+Career breaks refer to periods of time where the candidate was not active in research, regardless of employment status. - ✓ Degree: the candidate must be, at the time of recruitment, in possession of/or finalising a master degree or equivalent degree which would formally entitle the candidate to embark on a doctorate. - Availability: the candidate must be available for employment at the defined programme start date. - ✓ English language: the candidate must have a demonstrable level of English.
+A proof of upper-intermediate level must be included in the application; this should take the form of one of the recognised international qualifications (minimum CEFR B2, Cambridge English First (FCE), Cambridge Bulats >60, PTE Level 3, IELTS 5-6.5, TOEFL >72, TOEIC >750).
 Applicants originating from native-English-speaking countries can apply without the need for proof of level.
-An official degree (including postgraduate) conducted in English as the only language will be also accepted as a proof of level.
-Students with a high level of English but without the above listed qualifications may still apply and their level of English will be checked during the interview. - ✓ Specific doctoral school requirements in terms of marks, experience, or any other matter that is a prerequisite to enrolment to the doctorate programme must be met.
+An official degree (including postgraduate) conducted in English as the only language will be also accepted as a proof of level. - ✓ Specific doctoral school requirements in terms of marks, experience, or any other matter that is a prerequisite to enrolment to the doctorate programme must be met.
 When applicable, specific doctoral school requirements will be indicated in each job advert/description.